ip413/presidential-election-poland-2020-research/README.md

 The only differences between the files are official data are:
 * 7 rows were removed due to malformed spreadsheet formulas,
-* columns with percentage results and invalid votes (suffix "proc") were added.
+* columns with percentage results and invalid votes (suffix "proc") were added,
+* addresses of electoral commission were stripped of ',' (comma) character, because of how gnuplot works

 ## FAQ